cameronandwilding/CWTool/README.md

 **Services over static classes**

 When new class needed to wrap a functionality, a new service is preferred.
 Usually they contain a logger.

+**Param objects over arrays**

+Avoid using arrays as argument.
+Make a parameter object instead.

 Helper functions